 In this podcast, Ricardo talks about the Soccerex - the largest convention and business of football in the world, which was held in Rio de Janeiro between 20-24 November.
 He was invited to attend the event and had the opportunity to talk about some key issues for planning the 2014 soccer cup.

 In this podcast, Ricardo talks about the production of mega-events from the viewpoint of project management and uses Paul McCartney's concert that he attended last Sunday.
 He shows the complexity of performing a concert with 65,000 people watching and the activities needed to realize the show.
-Ricardo made the first version (draft) of a WBS for mega-events that is in the download area; check out the link: http://www.ricardo-vargas.com/downloads/
+Ricardo made the first version (draft) of a WBS for mega-events that is available at the downloads page.

 In this podcast, Ricardo talks about projects in services.
 He explains that many people associate projects … to major constructions and tangible products, but a training program or an improvement in the organization are also projects.
 He remembers that the project is to be temporary and unique and the service sector benefits greatly by using the best practices in Project Management.